Contemporary India Program

 Registration same as registering for course

-- Delhi, hosted by Shri Ram College of Commerce of Delhi University
+- Delhi, hosted by Delhi University (specific college to be determined)

 - Chandigarh, hosted by Panjab University